GoogleCloudPlatform/dataflow-vision-analytics/README.md

 ]
 ```

-[//]: # (TODO - move this notice to the to top of the README)
-_Notice_: this schema reflects the attributes availabe in Vision API of a specific version.
+_Notice_: this schema reflects the attributes available in Vision API of a specific version.
 Google
-frequently updates the API to include new attributes and update the quality of the attribute
+frequently updates the API to include new attributes and improve attribute detection quality.
-detection.

 #### Validate data